 Yiddish Theater in Vienna

 Performances in Yiddish were presented in Vienna from 1900 to 1938.
-From the turn of the century until 1908 folk singers and ensembles from Eastern Europe gave guest performances in meeting halls located in public houses (pubs).
+From the turn of the century until 1908, folk singers and ensembles from Eastern Europe gave guest performances in meeting halls located in public houses (pubs).
 The Jüdische Bühne (Jewish Stage), established in 1908, remained in existence until 1938.
 In the 1920s and 1930s other Yiddish theaters were founded, which often existed for only a few years.
 Time and again, most of these ensembles consisted of the same actresses and actors, such as Mina Deutsch (Lvov 1887–unknown), who appeared at the Jüdische Bühne before the Freie Jüdische Volksbühne (Free Jewish Popular Stage) was founded.
-A total of 112 persons were active in the Viennese Yiddish theaters—the Jüdische Bühne, the Freie Jüdische Volksbühne, the Jüdisches Künstlerkabarett (Jewish Artists’ Cabaret) and the Jüdische Künstlerspiele (Jewish Art Theater).
+A total of 112 persons were active in the Viennese Yiddish theaters—the Jüdische Bühne, the Freie Jüdische Volksbühne, the Jüdisches Künstlerkabarett (Jewish Artists’ Cabaret), and the Jüdische Künstlerspiele (Jewish Art Theater).
 Of these, thirty-seven were women.
 A lack of biographical sources makes it difficult to obtain detailed information about them.
 They are rarely named in contemporary lexica; in official documents their names are often listed only in conjunction with a husband; articles about their anniversaries are rare; and there is not one self-testimony such as an autobiographical essay or legacy from any woman involved in the Viennese Yiddish theater.

-Nevertheless, Jewish Theater in Vienna is inconceivable without women actors.
+Nevertheless, Jewish theater in Vienna is inconceivable without women actors.
 Numerous and extensive reviews were published about its female stars, even if they only gave guest performances in Vienna, like the folk singer Pepi Litmann (Tarnopol 1874–1930 Vienna) in the first decade of the twentieth century, or Sevilla Pastor (1905–after World War II, Bucharest) in the 1930s.
-What may be said in general about women in Yiddish theater is that most of them (like their male colleagues) originally came from Eastern Europe, from Galicia, Romania and Russia.
+What may be said in general about women in Yiddish theater is that most of them (like their male colleagues) originally came from Eastern Europe, from Galicia, Romania, and Russia.
 According to the biographies of Yiddish women actors, such as those that may be found in the Leksikon fun yidishn teater by Zalmen Zylbercweig (1894–1972) and in contemporary newspaper articles, most of the girls and women came to Yiddish theater due to family circumstances.
-In other words, they were either daughters of a family of actors, like Cilli Bell (Nowy Sacz, Galicia 1911–lives in London), Pepi (Perele) Urich (Lvov 1908–Belzec extermination camp 1942) or the daughters of Maurice (1879–?) and Rosa Siegler (Iasi, Romania 1888–Bucharest, after 1945), or they were married to an actor, like Salcia Weinberg (Przemysl, Galicia 1878–Vienna 1940), or to a playwright, like Klara Meisels (née Friedhofer, Lvov 1896–1960 London).
+In other words, they were either daughters of a family of actors, like Cilli Bell (born Nowy Sacz, Galicia 1911), Pepi (Perele) Urich (Lvov 1908–Belzec extermination camp 1942) or the daughters of Maurice (1879–?) and Rosa Siegler (Iasi, Romania 1888–Bucharest, after 1945), or they were married to an actor, like Salcia Weinberg (Przemysl, Galicia 1878–Vienna 1940), or to a playwright, like Klara Meisels (née Friedhofer, Lvov 1896–1960 London).
 Other paths leading to Yiddish theater were choirs (such as the choir of Jacob Ber Gimpel’s Yiddish Theater in Lvov) and amateur ensembles.
 Only a few female stage artists had professional training in acting.
 Klara Meisels attended the Max Reinhardt (1873-1943) Acting School in Vienna before she switched to Yiddish theater and a few young women, such as Rahel Weissberg (Sadgora, Bukovina 1901–Belzec extermination camp), were trained at the studio of the Freie Jüdische Volksbühne, which existed for only a brief period.
 Like their male colleagues, the women learned primarily through theater practice; with enough talent and good direction, they gave outstanding performances.
 As Jonas Turkow (1898–1988) wrote about Larke Glyksman (Lvov 1885–killed by the Germans): “She was a simple woman, thoroughly traditional, with no higher education—but when one saw her in a serious performance with appropriate direction one was astonished by her profound theater culture.”

 As this introduction indicates, women were present in Yiddish theater in Vienna almost exclusively on stage.
 Only Paula Dreiblatt (Perel Shnayr; Koropets, Ukraine 1895–1938 Vienna) appears to have assumed another position in Yiddish theater when she was temporarily head of the Jüdisches Künstlerkabarett in 1930, but she later returned to her profession as an actor.
 Direction, administration and management of the Yiddish theater were—with the brief exception of Paula Dreiblatt—entirely the prerogative of men.